nahuelio/boneyard/README.md

 In this first personal project, I found myself learning a lot about the javascript world, the history behind the language and particularly the big challenges that browsers present nowadays.

-You will probably notice that even though I decided to ship Spinal with a spinal ui package (Simple Backbone.View "classes" that spits out some html chunks, in combination with some bootstrap css styling rules and a basic api, I'm definitely not a big fan of the DOM implementation and the HTML declarative format at all as a creational pattern.
+You will probably notice that even though I decided to ship Boneyard with a boneyard-ui package (Simple Backbone.View "classes" that spits out some html chunks, in combination with some bootstrap css styling rules and a basic api, I'm definitely not a big fan of the DOM implementation and the HTML declarative format at all as a creational pattern.
 With that being said and along with the development of this library, I found completely **unnecessary** (and annoying) for the sake of a good development process, to have to check some `<dom-tell-the-browser-to-create-a-combobox>` format to figure if a component was rendered and interpreted properly by the browser, when in fact this level of creational format details should be at least optional and encapsulated by the browser itself with a simple `new Combobox()` javascript before hand.

 I think that javascript as a programming language can transcend the browser, it can be "detached" from the concept of the DOM as that was its primarily usage back in the old days.